bounswe/bounswe2023group1/reports/lab_report_4.md

 | Implementation of database relations | [#259](https://github.com/bounswe/bounswe2023group1/issues/259)| Ali | 24.10.2023| [#287] |

 ## Planned vs. Actual
-- We planned to decide on the front-end technologies by this week ([#5](#)).
-Even though we made a very fruitful discussion on the technologies that will be used for the front-end, we did not finalize the decision.
-Options are reduced to React and Vue.
-We will finalize the decision next week.
+- We planned to finish ([#275](https://github.com/bounswe/bounswe2023group1/issues/275), [#277](https://github.com/bounswe/bounswe2023group1/issues/277), [#278](https://github.com/bounswe/bounswe2023group1/issues/278), [#280](https://github.com/bounswe/bounswe2023group1/issues/280), [#281](https://github.com/bounswe/bounswe2023group1/issues/281))  issues last week, but they are a little more challenging than we anticipated so we will be still working on them even though we didn't plan that way.

 ## Your plans for the next week
 | Description | Issue | Assignee | Due | Estimated Duration |